 In addition to providing access to health coverage, PEOs offer additional services to customers.
 With a PEO, you can also access high-quality human resources services, compliance support, and payroll — all of which can help make your business run more smoothly.

 Here are a few examples of what a PEO can do that a broker generally cannot.

 Get the full guide on how PEOs work for small businesses.

-Under the Affordable Care Act (ACA), small employers that average fewer than 50 full-time employees are penalized for failing to offer access to health coverage.
+Under the Affordable Care Act (ACA), small employers that average fewer than 50 full-time employees are not penalized for failing to offer access to health coverage.
 For those who want to provide this benefit, the prices can be much steeper than they are for larger companies.

 Because insurance companies look at each company as its own ecosystem, when there are fewer employees, insurers generally charge more in premiums to offset the potential risk.
 While a health insurance broker can negotiate amongst multiple insurance providers, a broker generally cannot provide access to health coverage at the same affordable rates that large corporations enjoy.